wp-plugins/projectmanager/readme.txt

 * simple display in frontend over shortcodes
 * easy adding of shortcodes via TinyMCE Button
 * change colorscheme for output tables
-* coupling of dataset entries to user ID (since Version 1.5).
+* coupling of dataset entries to user ID
-* dataset sorting by form fields (since Version 1.7)
+* dataset sorting by form fields
-* import and export of datasets from/to CSV file (since 1.7)
+* import and export of datasets from/to CSV file
+* hook one project into user profile

 After adding a project, check out the settings and form field pages first.
 The frontend display of datasets is controlled via shortcodes, see the Usage section for details.